-On those days when organizing is the absolute last thing you want to do, set a timer for a short amount of time and organize until the timer goes off.
+On those days when organizing is absolutely the last thing you want to do, set a timer for a short amount of time and organize until the timer goes off.
 Small increments of time really add up in the long run.
 Use the coffee machine’s brewing cycle or commercial breaks during TV shows to do jobs like taking out the trash and recycling, putting away shoes and backpacks, or making lunches for the next day.
 Need a few more ideas?
 Try: decluttering one drawer in your office or disposing of expired produce and leftovers in the fridge.

 Make It a Game

 Use games to help motivate you to organize any area of your home or life.
 Take a deck of cards and pick a card — whatever number is on that card, that’s how many tiny tasks you should do in each room.
 More examples of tiny tasks:

 - Pick up clothes off the floor

 - Clear the dishes or run the dishwasher